StevenAndrewsII/GameEngine-demo-/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
 > All files, all images, all libraries were writen/created by Steven Andrews II.

-This was a vary early attempt at creating a 2.5D top-down graphics engine to support a game inspired by the anime ( Cowboy bebop ) utilizing a free to use 2d game engine ( love 2d ).
+This was a early attempt at creating a 2.5D top-down graphics engine to support a game inspired by the anime ( Cowboy bebop ) utilizing a free to use 2d game engine ( love 2d ).
 The entire engine is writen in LUA.

 Developer notes: